nayr31/OffGob/README.md

 Currently the project is limited to `.py` files.
 To use it, you need to have Python 3 installed on your machine and a little know-how in running their scripts.

+**Note**: This script was tested on a branch of Debian Linux, but should still work for Windows.
+MasOS is untested, and most likely will be unsupported for the time being.

 ### Export your notebook

 1. Export your notebook from The Goblin Notebook.